 Coreyland Bulldogs is a family bulldog breeder.
-We are raising three little boys who love to play with our lively bulldog puppies, and our dams and sires as well.
+We are raising our three young boys, who love to play with our lively bulldog puppies, and our dams and sires as well.
 We have beautiful bulldog puppies for sale throughout much of the year.

 The Olde English Bulldogge breed has been developed by a number of breeders, not just one exclusively, as claimed by some.
 Greg Hermes is responsible for the developing and breeding of the Hermes Olde English Bulldogge, going back some thirty years, taking several years to develop the present-day Hermes bulldog, which has been breeding true for well over twenty years.
 There are a lot of people today putting together English Bulldogs with American Bulldogs with Mastiffs with Pit Bulls, all claiming they have an Olde English Bulldogge.
 We believe there are only two true strains of Olde English Bulldogge: the Leavitt and the Hermes.

 The bulldog in one form or another has been around ever since the Allant dog was in existence some 700 years ago.
 It has evolved and taken on many different forms, from a dog that could fight a full grown bull, to the appealing couch potato of today, commonly known as the English Bulldog.